circuscode/tootpress/readme.md

 2. Rename the downloaded folder to "tootpress"
 2. Upload the folder to the WordPress Plugin Directory
 3. Activate the plugin in WordPress
-4. Follow the configuration manual
+4. Follow the configuration steps below

 ## Configuration